 Do you ever feel like you’re shouting out loud and no one is listening?
 Sometimes I do.
-People are screaming and yelling at each other but resist hearing the other side of the story.
+With all the division we’re experiencing these days, people are screaming and yelling at each other but resist hearing the other side of the story.

 It all comes down to having the ability to listen